Probing Evolution of Long Gamma-Ray Burst Properties through Their Cosmic Formation History: Acknowledgements

 \section{Acknowledgements}

-We acknowledge Clemson University for the license support received for the Mathematica software.
+N.S.K. acknowledges Clemson University for the license support received for the Mathematica software.
+M.G.D. acknowledges the support of the JSPS Grant-in-Aid for Scientific Research (KAKENHI) (A), Grant Number JP25H00675.
 We thank Biagio De Simone for his insights during the initial stages of the project.
 Additionally, we would like to thank the anonymous referee for their helpful suggestions. \software{This work benefited from the following software: \textsc{Mathematica} \citep{Mathematica}, \textsc{Scipy} \citep{2020SciPy-NMeth}, \textsc{Matplotlib} \citep{Hunter:2007}.}